 Step 3: Write Your Blog Posts

 Now that you’ve planned your content and conducted your real estate keyword research, it’s time to write a few blog posts.
-To optimize each of these posts as you write them, sprinkle your keywords, add visual content, and include many links.
+To optimize each post as you write them, sprinkle your keywords, add visual quality content, and include many links.
 Here’s how…

 Write Your Blog Post

 The average word count for an article ranking on the first page of Google is 2000+ words.
 This number could be a lot less for a local business.
 So the rule of thumb should be that you give people enough information to make your blog post incredibly helpful – no more, no less.
-If people find your blog posts valuable, then Google will continue to increase your rankings.
+If people find your blog posts valuable, then Google will continue to increase your rankings on the search engine results.

 This is why you should never outsource your content.
-If you consider yourself the local authority, then no one else can create your content as well as you.
+If you consider yourself the local authority in the real estate niche, then no one else can create your content as well as you.
 You are the digital mayor of your town.
-Lean in to that.
+Lean into that.

 You Can Safely Outsource: